LeoMogiano/convertidor-num/README.md

 # Numeric Converter Calculator Web Application with Design Patterns

 This is a web application that converts decimal numbers to binary, octal and hexadecimal numbers.

-It was made with design patterns which are template method, proxy control-access, strategy.
+It was made with design patterns which are template method, proxy control-access and strategy.

 ## Features